-Superintendent's Recommended FY 2026 Capital Budget and Amendments to the FY 2025-2030 Capital Improvements Program Summary Table1
+County Council Adopted FY 2025 Capital Budget and the FY 2025-2030 Capital Improvements Program Summary Table1

-Individual Projects County Council Action May 2024 Superintendent's Recommendation Anticipated Completion Date Bethesda-Chevy Chase Cluster Charles W. Woodward HS Reopening Approved one-year delay of reopening due to extension of construction timeline.
-Recommend FY 2026 appropriation for the interior fit-out of the auditorium and associated teaching spaces.
-8/24 8/27 Bethesda-Chevy Chase/Walter Johnson Cluster ES Approved shift of planning funds to the out-years of the CIP.
-TBD Winston Churchill 1 Crown HS (New) Approved FY 2025 appropriation and also approved a transfer of \$5M to build out the shell, the outside structure, of the auditorium.
-Recommend FY 2026 appropriation for the interior fit-out of the auditorium, teaching spaces, and site amenities.
-8/27 Clarksburg Cluster Crown HS (New) Approved FY 2025 appropriation and also approved a transfer of \$5M to build out the shell, the outside structure, of the auditorium.
-Recommend FY 2026 appropriation for the interior fit-out of the auditorium, teaching spaces, and site amenities.
-8/27 Damascus Cluster Crown HS (New) Approved FY 2025 appropriation and also approved a transfer of \$5M to build out the shell, the outside structure, of the auditorium.
-Recommend FY 2026 appropriation for the interior fit-out of the auditorium, teaching spaces, and site amenities.
-8/27 Damascus HS-Major Capital Project Approved shift of all construction expenditures to the out-years of the CIP.
-TBD Damascus ES-Major Capital Project Approved FY 2025 appropriation for planning funds, but shifted construction expenditures to the out-years of the CIP.
-Recommend a portion of the placeholder expenditures in the out-years be reallocated to other projects.
-TBD Downcounty Consortium Northwood HS Addition/Facility Upgrade Approved and FY 2024 supplemental appropriation to accelerate the FY 2025 appropriation and also approved additional funds to complete this project.
-Recommend FY 2026 appropriation for upgraded site amenities.
-8/27 Charles W. Woodward HS Reopening Approved one-year delay of reopening due to extension of construction timeline.
-Recommend FY 2026 appropriation for the interior fit-out of the auditorium and associated teaching spaces.
+Summary Table e Individual Projects Board of Education Request County Council Action May 2024 Anticipated Completion Date Bethesda-Chevy Chase Cluster Charles W. Woodward HS Reopening Request one-year delay of reopening due to extension of construction timeline.
+Approved one-year delay of reopening due to extension of construction timeline.
+8/24 8/27 Bethesda-Chevy Chase/Walter Johnson Cluster ES Request an FY 2025 appropriation for planning funds.
+Approved shift of planning funds to the out-years of the CIP.
+TBD Winston Churchill Crown HS (New) Request FY 2025 appropriation to complete this project.
+Approved FY 2025 appropriation and also approved a transfer of \$5M to build out the shell, the outside structure, of the auditorium.
+8/27 Clarksburg Cluster Crown HS (New) Request FY 2025 appropriation to complete this project.
+Approved FY 2025 appropriation and also approved a transfer of \$5M to build out the shell, the outside structure, of the auditorium.
+8/27 Damascus Cluster Crown HS (New) Request FY 2025 appropriation to complete this project.
+Approved FY 2025 appropriation and also approved a transfer of \$5M to build out the shell, the outside structure, of the auditorium.
+8/27 Damascus HS-Major Capital Project Request FY 2025 appropriation for construction funds and one-year delay of completion due to extension of construction timeline.
+Approved shift of all construction expenditures to the out-years of the CIP.
+TBD Damascus ES-Major Capital Project Request FY 2025 appropriation for planning funds.
+Approved FY 2025 appropriation for planning funds, but shifted construction expenditures to the out-years of the CIP.
+TBD Downcounty Consortium Northwood HS Addition/Facility Upgrade Request FY 2025 appropriation and a one-year delay of completion due to extension of construction timeline.
+Approved and FY 2024 supplemental appropriation to accelerate the FY 2025 appropriation and also approved additional funds to complete this project.
+8/27 Charles W. Woodward HS Reopening Request one-year delay of reopening due to extension of construction timeline.
+Approved one-year delay of reopening due to extension of construction timeline.
 8/24 8/27 Eastern MS-Major Capital Project Approved shift of all construction expenditures to the out-years of the CIP.
-TBD Silver Spring International MS Addtion 8/25 Highland View ES Addition 8/27 Piney Branch ES-Major Capital Project TBD Gaithersburg Cluster Crown HS (New) Approved FY 2025 appropriation and also approved a transfer of \$5M to build out the shell, the outside structure, of the auditorium.
-Recommend FY 2026 appropriation for the interior fit-out of the auditorium, teaching spaces, and site amenities.
+TBD Silver Spring International MS Addtion 8/25 Highland View ES Addition 8/27 Piney Branch ES-Major Capital Project Request a defferal of planning until the Takoma Park Minor Master Plan Amendment is complete.
+TBD Woodlin ES-Major Capital Project 1/24 Gaithersburg Cluster · · I Crown HS (New) Request FY 2025 appropriation to complete this project.
+Approved FY 2025 appropriation and also approved a transfer of \$5M to build out the shell, the outside structure, of the auditorium.
 8/27